theupdateframework/pep-on-pypi-with-tuf/README.rst

 number of delegated *bins* roles.)
 Finally, the project transaction process MUST inform the snapshot process about new delegated *bins* metadata.

-When a *recently-claimed* project uploads a new a transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
-If the project is new, then the project transaction process MUST also add new *recently-claimed* metadata with public keys and threshold number (which MUST be part of the transaction) for the project.
-Finally, the project transaction process MUST inform the consistent snapshot process about new *recently-claimed* metadata as well as the current set of delegated targets metadata for the project.

-Project transaction processes SHOULD be automated, except when PyPI administrators move a project from the *recently-claimed* role to the *claimed* role.
+Project transaction processes SHOULD be automated.
 Project transaction processes MUST also be applied atomically: either all metadata and targets, or none of them, are added.
-The project transaction processes and consistent snapshot process SHOULD work concurrently.
-Finally, project transaction processes SHOULD keep in memory the latest *claimed*, *recently-claimed* and *bins* metadata so that they will be correctly updated in new consistent snapshots.
+The project transaction and snapshot processes SHOULD work concurrently.
+Finally, project transaction processes SHOULD keep in memory the latest *bins* metadata so that they will be correctly updated in new consistent snapshots.

 All project transactions MAY be placed in a single queue and processed serially.
 Alternatively, the queue MAY be processed concurrently in order of